What is Osechi Ryori?

 I realized this year that Osechi doesn’t have much meat.
 Traditionally, Japanese people eat fish.
 So, there are many cooked fish and vegetable foods.
 Also, those are preserved foods, so they use a lot of sugar.
 I figure out, that is why I like Osechi Ryori so much!

 Some of my friends said they don’t care about Osechi.
 I love this food very much and I must have them once a year, otherwise, I don’t feel like New Year come.

 I think still my grandmother’s Osekihan is the best, but her son’s wife (my aunt) is continuing making it every year after my grandmother passed away.
-Those are mother’s taste which is comfort food for Japanese and rustic food but I love them.
+Those are the mother’s taste, or comfort food, which is comfort food for Japanese and rustic food but I love them.
 She is very good at making it just like my grandma.
 Some of the other dishes on this page, I made these differently.
 I truly love my aunt taste of those foods when I go to her house for New Year’s day reunion.